 Why not?
 Simple: because homepage news items can kill conversions.

-Imagine a potential customer visits your site, intending to subscribe to your email list or buy your product.
+Imagine a potential customer visits your site from an organic search, intending to subscribe to your email list or buy your product.
 But, when they arrive on the homepage, they find only your company news blurbs.

 Of course, your company news may interest or even excite them, but that won’t matter.
 Why?
 Because the primary purpose of your business is to consistently attract customers and increase revenue – not to get people interested in your news.